Why study Health Education?

 It is critical to ensure that students have a clear understanding of what they are learning and what successful learning looks like throughout their learning experiences.
 Standards-based assessments for health education provide evidence of students’ current level of performance related to health skill performance and functional knowledge acquisition.
 Assessments should include scenarios that students might experience in real life (i.e., at home, in school, and in the community).
-A variety of assessments (e.g., performance task, role play, advocacy campaign, constructed response) may be used to allow all students to demonstrate what they know and are able to do in relation to the National Health Education Standards: Achieving Excellence (NHES) and performance indicators..
+A variety of assessments (e.g., performance task, role play, advocacy campaign, constructed response) may be used to allow all students to demonstrate what they know and are able to do in relation to the National Health Education Standards (NHES) and Performance Indicators .

 Builds Functional Knowledge